-Or, more specifically, it will activate a currently dormant image processor chip called the Pixel Visual Core.
+Or, more specifically, it will activate a currently dormant image processor chip called the Pixel Visual Core, at least for developers.

 It’s Google’s first custom-designed co-processor for consumer products and it’s been built specifically to improve HDR+, letting it run five times faster and at less than one tenth the energy that it would take to use HDR+ with the main chipset.